yracnet/vite-plugin-remix/README.md

 # vite-plugin-remix

-Welcome Remix to ViteJS
+Welcome Remix to ViteJS!

 ## Motivation

-- I will tried to use Remix Framework on ViteJS environemt
+I wanted to use the Remix Framework within the ViteJS environment, while keeping the web module imports and HRM (Hot Module Replacement) functionalities.
+RemixJS comes with a custom server, but this plugin allows you to use the Vite server during development.

-## Install
+## Installation

 ```bash
 yarn add vite-plugin-remix